HomeLatest NewsIndustryITC signs MoU with IIT Delhi to push research in STEM education

 The company has signed a memorandum of understanding (MoU) with IIT Delhi in this regard.
 According to the company, the identified research areas will help India achieve the Sustainable Development Goals (SDG) and include domains like energy storage, low carbon cold transportation, and plastic bio-degradation among others.

-“The company has embarked on the next horizon of sustainable excellence with a comprehensive Sustainability 2.0 vision, which resolves to ‘Build Back Better,” said Prabhakar Lingareddy, Executive and Head – Social Investments, ITC Limited.
+“The company has embarked on the next horizon of sustainable excellence with a comprehensive Sustainability 2.0 vision, which resolves to ‘Build Back Better,” said Prabhakar Lingareddy, Executive Vice President and Head – Social Investments, ITC Limited.

 Advertisement